from Captain Dave's

 When bad weather or another disaster strikes, home isn't the only option.
 Think of those folks working on Wiltshire Blvd. in LA during the riots.
 Were they better off running to their cars and trying to drive through the riot or staying right there on the 18th floor, high above the riots?

 Certainly Captain Dave would want to have been at home protecting his family, but you need to weigh the benefits versus the risk.
-(That's one reason survival planing should involve the entire family.)
+(That's one reason survival planning should involve the entire family.)

 In many offices, you'll have a water cooler, vending machines, microwave, coffee maker, TV and phone service.
 Plus, power lines are underground, so they're protected from both the elements and rioters.